Metallis/Only-Fish-Marker-Pack/README.md

 **THIS PACK GENERALLY ASSUMES THE FOLLOWING**
 1) You have and can apply common sense.
 There are usually as few markers and icons as I can manage while still conveying the necessary information, for visibility's sake.
-    - EX: If you're following a specifc trail, you know what to look for when it terminates.
+    - EX: If you're following a specific trail, you know what to look for when it terminates.
 Think PSNA.
 I won't mark the person specifically.
 2) You have access to gliding and (most) mounts, but not necessarily all advanaced movement skills like [Ley-Line Gliding](https://wiki.guildwars2.com/wiki/Ley_Line_Gliding), [Bond of Faith](https://wiki.guildwars2.com/wiki/Bond_of_Faith_(mastery)) or [Ash Legion Mount Stealth](https://wiki.guildwars2.com/wiki/Ash_Legion_Mount_Stealth).

 **CURRENT CONTENTS:**